WPManageNinja/fluent-smtp/readme.txt

 Fluent SMTP is a 100% free and opensource plugin and we will never release a pro version.
 It does not mean, It will have lack features.
 Our aim is to provide the ultimate SMTP/Email Service connection plugin for your WordPress Mails.
 We wrote <a href="https://fluentsmtp.com/why-we-build-fluentsmtp-plugin/">an article about why we made this plugin</a> and our plan about Fluent SMTP.

-The full source code is hosted in Github and you are welcomed to contribute to the development of this awesome WP Mail Plugin.
+The full source code is hosted in GitHub and you are welcomed to contribute to the development of this awesome WP Mail Plugin.
-👉 <a href="https://github.com/WPManageNinja/fluent-smtp">View on Github</a> 👈
+👉 <a href="https://github.com/WPManageNinja/fluent-smtp">View on GitHub</a> 👈

 == What's Next ==
 If you like this plugin, then consider checking out our other plugins: